AusDM24WebSupport/AusDM24WebSupport.github.io/pages/Call for Doctoral Consortium.md

 # Publication

 Selected submissions will be invited to submit their fully developed manuscripts to [Data Science and Engineering](https://link.springer.com/journal/41019), Scimago Q1 journal published by Springer, for expedited publication in 2025.
+Please stay tuned for the invitation email.

 # Important Dates